 - Steering – Will check steering lash by measuring wheel turning points right and left

 - Suspension – Looking for misaligned, shifting or cracked springs, cracked or missing u-bolts,

 - Tires, Wheels, Rims and Hubs – Checking for proper inflation, tread wear, major tread groove depths, inspecting hubs and wheels for bends, cracks and corrosion

 Trucks that fail inspections can be pulled from service.
-CSVA states that the average cost to carriers or owner operators is more than $800.00 for lost time and repair costs, not including any fines received as result of the inspection.
+CSVA states that the average cost to carriers or Owner Operators and Lease Purchasers is more than $800.00 for lost time and repair costs, not including any fines received as result of the inspection.